A senior’s primary residence is one of the biggest assets they are allowed to own and still qualify for Medicaid long-term care.

-After the first six months, there are several options.
-First, your family members may have to pay these bills, to protect what they hope and expect will eventually pass to them following your death.
-Accurate records should be kept documenting who paid what and when, so that should they inherit the house as planned, everyone's share can be adjusted fairly based on what they paid in during your lifetime.
+If this sixth-month period ends without the beneficiary being discharged back to their home, there are several options to consider.
+The most common solution is for family members to pay these bills to protect this asset that they hope and expect will eventually pass to them following the homeowner’s death.
+Accurate records documenting who paid what and when are very important in this situation.
+Should family members inherit the house as planned, everyone's share can be adjusted fairly based on what they paid in during the late homeowner’s lifetime.